chiefenne/PyAero/docs/ui_GUI.rst

 Zooming
 ^^^^^^^

 Zooming is activated by pressing and holding the left mouse button.
-While dragging the mouse a rubberband rectangle is drawn.
-This rectangle indicates the area which will be zoomed into when releasing the left mouse button.
+While dragging the mouse, a rubberband rectangle is drawn.
+This rectangle indicates the area which will be zoomed when releasing the left mouse button.
 In order to avoid accidential zooming, a minimum size rectangle has to show up.
 A valid zoom rectangle is indicated by changing its background to a transparent blueish color (the minimum allowed size can be set in ``Settings.py`` by changing the value of ``RUBBERBANDSIZE``).
 In order to zoom in deeper, the rubberband rectangle can be subsequently used.

 Zoom limits (``MINZOOM``, ``MAXZOOM``) are set in the file ``Settings.py``.